guireibar/teamcity-documentation/topics/view-build-results.md

 * A widget with the recent builds' statuses.
 Hover over any of them to see its details.

 Below the heading, there are multiple tabs you can explore for more details.
 The most important ones are:
 * __Overview__: a summary of all the results.
-Contains an interactive build graph and collapsible blocks with other information.
+Contains an interactive build timeline and collapsible blocks with other information.
 * __Changes__: revisions and commits that got to this build.
 * __Tests__: all the information on tests.
-Here, you can download test results in CSV, as well as mute them, assign an investigator, or mark them as fixed.
+Here, you can explore the test history, download test results in CSV, as well as mute tests, assign their investigator, or mark them as fixed.
 * __Dependencies__: a visualized build chain, or pipeline, the current build belongs to.
 Three modes with different levels of detail are available.
 * __Artifacts__: browse and download the build artifacts.
 * __Parameters__: see what parameters' values were passed into this build.